r4jibooqis/OCR-Arabic-text-extraction/README.md

-Here's a simple and clear **README** file for your graduate project:

----

 # Arabic Text Extraction Web Application

 This project is a web application that uses AI to extract Arabic text from images.
 The model is built on Google Tesseract OCR, which has been enhanced with a custom training method.
 The backend is built with Flask, and the frontend is developed with React.